Deepflex/android_device_elephone_p9000/README.md

 ![Elephone P9000](http://www.pixic.ru/i/p0Y19177m022b1u5.png "Elephone P9000 in black")

-This branch is for building CyanogenMod 13.0 (or Android Marshmallow 6.0 AOSP based roms) ROM.
+This branch is device for building of CyanogenMod 13.0 (or Android Marshmallow 6.0 AOSP based roms) ROM.

 ## Working:
  * It is boots and hardware accelerated!
  * WiFi
+ * GPS
  * Vibration
  * Audio
  * Auto brightness
  * Doze
+ * RAM and ROM
  * Rotation
  * All sensors
  * NFC (Payments, pairing)